bitcoin-cash-node/bchnode-web/blog/BCHN-Technical-Bulletin-2021-10-31.md

 The API is comfortably straightforward.

 The initialization is a little exotic, but [well documented](http://www.lmdb.tech/doc/starting.html).
-After that the db interaction is with straightforward `get`, `put` a `del` function calls.
+After that the db interaction is with straightforward `get`, `put` and `del` function calls.

 There is also the ability to open a `cursor` to streamline reads.
 The documentation also mentions that `cursor`s can streamline writes if the keys to be written are pre-ordered for bulk preloading of data.
 It is unclear if this works on batch-writing to an existing database (TODO).